So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen. Here’s why you made a smart move:

 - Easy to clean & dishwasher-safe.

-- *Freezer, refrigerator, oven, & microwave-safe.
-A few types are stovetop safe. (*make sure to let cool first)
+- Freezer, refrigerator, oven, & microwave-safe.
+A few types are stovetop-safe.

-- Weak glass bakeware can crack or shatter from temperature changes.
+- Weak glass bakeware can shatter from sudden temperature changes.

 - Not broiler-safe (unless it’s the third option).

-- Safety features: Accidents still happen.
-If soda-lime tempered glass breaks from shock, it tends to lack sharp edges – good news if you have children or pets.
+- Safety features: Tempered soda-lime glass often lacks sharp edges if it breaks… Good news if you have children or pets.